 - Individual instrumental lessons

 Parents are encouraged to be involved in School Council, fundraising, Canteen and in educational programs such as reading, group work, assisting individual children, sport and excursions, as well as other facilitative structures within the school.
-Parents are trained in Bridges, Bridging the Gap and other programs on an annual basis, while targeted parents may attend information sessions such as parenting programs and the like.
+We offer Parents to attend information sessions such as parenting programs and the like when they become available.

 The School is part of the Moe cluster of schools with Lowanna College (Our local Secondary College), Moe (Elizabeth Street), Moe (Albert Street), Newborough, Newborough East, Yallourn North and Rawson Primary Schools and Baringa Special School.
 The cluster provides collegiate support, conducts interschool sports and promotes the Junior Leadership Program for the primary students.